vaibhavb/vitraag/_pages/digitalhealthconcierge.md

                         Digital Health Concierge!
                     </h1>
                     <h1 class="subtitle is-6 is-hackathon-h3">
-                        Get involved with our Digital Concierge Community, our goal is to train and create an intentional community of digital health experts who help people make sense of their health data and assist them in health related crisis.
+                        Get involved with our Digital Concierge Community and become a digital health investigator, our goal is to train and create an intentional community of digital health experts who help people make sense of their health data and assist them in health related crisis.
                     </h1>
                     <div class="buttons is-large">
                             <a class="button is-medium is-danger" href="mailto:info@digitalhealthconcierge.com">Sponsor Us!</a>